basarevych/utp-punch/README.md

 'data' when receiving data, it has .write() method for you to send a Buffer.
 Much like tcp socket this is a Node.js stream.

-**utp-punch** however might not be compatible with other uTP implementations (so you need to use this very same library on both the peers) because it adds the following feature: the same instance of a class can be used both as a server and a client at the same time.
-So you can create a Node, bind it to a port and at the same time start listening for incoming connections and make outgoing connections from the same port.
+The library however might not be compatible with other uTP implementations (so you need to use this very same library on both the peers) because it adds the following feature: the same instance of a class can be used both as a server and a client at the same time on the same port.
+So you can create a Node, bind it to a port and at the same time start listening for incoming connections and also make outgoing connections from it.

 ## UDP hole punching